-If you're after the latest Samsung Galaxy Note 10 leaks, news and rumours, then you've definitely come to the right place!
-We're expecting the next Samsung flagship to be unveiled in a few months, so keep checking back to get the latest information.
+Looking for the latest Samsung Galaxy Note 10 specs, news and rumours?
+You've come to the right place!
+We're expecting to see the next-generation Galaxy Note launch in the next few months, so keep checking back for the latest information.

-We've already seen the Galaxy S10e, Galaxy S10, Galaxy S10 Plus, Galaxy A80, and bendy Galaxy Fold break cover this year, but there are plenty of reasons to get excited about the upcoming, all-new Samsung Galaxy Note 10 range as well.
+Samsung has already unveiled the Galaxy S10e, Galaxy S10, Galaxy S10 Plus, Galaxy A80, and bendy Galaxy Fold so far this year, but there are plenty of reasons to get excited about the forthcoming Samsung Galaxy Note 10 series.

-We're likely to see two brand-new stylus-touting handsets unveiled by Samsung sometime in July or August.
+This year, Samsung looks set to shake things up by introducing two brand-new stylus-touting handsets.
 Given the recent Galaxy S10 brand name, it looks like the Note series will also move to two-digit numbers – despite earlier rumours otherwise.

 Looking back at the Samsung Galaxy Note 9 launched in August 2018, it's a stunning phone – gorgeous design, loads of useful productivity features (and that S-Pen stylus), a huge screen... so how can Samsung improve on it?